ThomasGysemans/BashInGodot/README.md

 - `interface_changed (content)`

-Emitted when something needs to be printed onto the screen.
-It is not emitted when the interface is cleared.
+Emitted when something needs to be printed to the screen.
+It is not emitted when the interface is cleared, it is not emitted inside for loop, nor substitutions.

 The signal `interface_changed` can be used to read the standard output of a successful command.
 It is different from `command_executed` because `command_executed` might be thrown several times in a row.
 Indeed, several commands can be on the same line separated by pipes.